Shellter-A Shellcode Injecting Tool

 You can install Shellter directly on Kali by using the following command:

 You can install Wine on Kali with the following command:

 apt-get install wine32

 When you open Shellter in Kali in wine mode, it prompts you to choose operation mode.

 Select the mode as ‘a’.
 It stands for auto.

 Now, you need to choose an executable file and copy it to the Shellter folder.
-This is required to be done to bind Shellter with an .exe file.
-In our case, we have copied putty.exe file to the Shellter folder and bound it with shellter.exe file.
+This is required to be done to bind Shellter with a .exe file.
+In our case, we have copied the putty.exe file to the Shellter folder and bound it with the shellter.exe file.